36 Weeks Pregnant

 36 Weeks Pregnant Ultrasound

 At 36 weeks pregnant, baby's liver and kidneys are in working order.
 Circulation and immune systems are basically good to go.
-Now, baby is getting closer and closer to being able to breathe on his or her own.
-Plus, your 36-week fetus’s skin is getting smooth and soft, and his or her gums are rigid.
+Now, baby is getting closer and closer to being able to breathe on their own.
+Plus, your 36-week fetus’s skin is getting smooth and soft, and their gums are rigid.

 At your week 36 prenatal appointment, your OB may check baby’s position.
 At this point, baby should already be in a head-down position.
-If not, he or she is considered “breech.”
+If not, they’re considered “breech.”
 Don’t panic if your baby at 36 weeks is breech.
-There’s still a good chance he or she will turn naturally.
+There’s a chance baby will turn naturally.

 Pregnancy Checklist at 36 Weeks Pregnant